Agriculture Technology: Empowering Farmers

 Agri technologies in Smart Farming

 Despite the application of around two million tonnes of pesticides, according to the Food and Agriculture Organization (FAO) of the United Nations (UN), 20-40% of the global crop yields are lost to pests and diseases.
 The usage of pesticides and fertilizers needs to be controlled and optimized with agricultural solutions.
-Advanced technology in agriculture is driven by continuous improvements in digital farming tools as well as collaboration among farmers and researchers in private and public domains.
+Advanced technology in agriculture is driven by continuous improvements in digital farming solutions as well as collaboration among farmers and researchers in private and public domains.
 Conventional farming techniques and predictions are replaced by modern technology in agriculture and specific monitoring of crop-needs

 Agriculture technology or Agri technology is also known as agritech.
 It is efficient in mapping, monitoring, and managing farming decisions precisely.
 Agriculture solutions come in various formats such as satellite imagery, sensors, agriculture machines, and software solutions.
 Drones (Unmanned Aerial vehicles) have emerged in recent years from imagery to advanced processing of depth, texture, and quality analysis of soil as well as crop scouting.
 It can map the yield and also individual crops to spot crop enemies earlier.
 This allows farmers to apply precise chemicals and remove pests in the early stages.
 This also helps in avoiding the unnecessary application of chemicals on crops that are not attacked by enemies.